igm/watchfs/README.md

 ## Usage

-Simple notification after any change on the file system (ignoring hidden files starting with "."):
+Simple notification after any change on the file system:
 ```
   $ watchfs echo "change!!!"
 ```
- As the original purpose of this tool was to execute go tests automatically after the source code change the format for that purpose is:
+ As the original purpose of this tool was to execute go tests automatically after the source code change the format to filter notification for \*.go files can following:
 ```
-  $ watchfs -f ".\*\.go$" go test
+  $ watchfs -f "\.go$" go test
 ```
 To specify a different time wait period after a change (or set of changes) occurs use timeout parameter:
 ```